jiangxingyu/Jiangxing-Yu/index.md

 ### Data R&D intern in Baidu (2017.09-2018.05)

-* Developped a system to grasping massive network external link resources for web page analysis and rendering.
+* Developed a system to fetch massive network resources using c++ and nginx.
+The system has a daily concurrency of more than 10 billion.
-* Developped a system to extract web page signals as a new feature of page ranking.
+* Developed a system to extract unstructured signals using fast text.
-* Maintained baidu's web page rendering system.
+* Maintained baidu's web page analysis system.
-* Used linux shell for data analysis.
+* Analysied web data by linux shell.

 ### Back-end R&D intern in Cheetah mobile (2017.07-2017.08)

-* Developed a face recognition background management system.
+* Developed a face recognition background management system using go and beego.

 ## Project experience

-### Unstructured information extraction (2018.03-2018.05)

-* This system is used to extract unstructured information, such as thumb up number, number of readings, number of comments, etc. These indicators were used to evaluate web page information.<br>
-* In the development of this system, C++ and fast text text classification tool are used.

-### Deep fetcher (2017.09-2018.01)

-* This system is used to fetch web page pictures, CSS, js and other external chain information to analyze, process and cache.
-This information is eventually used for web page rendering to extract web page features.The project has a daily capacity of 50 billion.
-* In the development of this system, nginx and web sourch cache technology are used.

 ### Microspectrometer system (2016.12-2017.01)